kingzamzon/docs/versioned_docs/version-2.0/sdk/explanation/authentication/sessionSigs/use-cases.md

 ### Letting A User Use Your Rate Limit Increase (RLI) NFT

-Alice owns a Rate Limit Increase NFT and wants to let Bob use it, but only for specific Lit Actions or another resource or set of resources that she owns.
+Alice owns a Capacity Credit NFT and wants to let Bob use it, but only for specific Lit Actions or another resource or set of resources that she owns.

 Alice can create a session capability object that specifies the ability to Authenticate with an RLI NFT as well as request for Threshold Execution against a particular Lit Action IPFS CID(s).
 Alice then signs and issues these capabilities to Bob.